 Other Resources available at the National Archives:

-NOTE: Search both Discharge Record collections.
-Different Discharge Documents may appear in both collections.
+NOTE: Search all Discharge Record collections.
+Different Discharge Documents may appear for same individual in different collections.

 State Archives of North Carolina